tobydriscoll/udmath305/src/_build/html/_sources/linalg/RREF.md

 A matrix is in {term}`RREF` (reduced row echelon form) if it meets all of these requirements:

 1. Any rows of all zeros appear below all nonzero rows.
-1. The leading nonzero of any row is a one.
+2. The leading nonzero of any row is a one.
+3. Every leading 1 that is lower than another leading 1 is also to the right of it.
-1. Every leading one is the only nonzero in its column.
+4. Every leading 1 is the only nonzero in its column.

 The columns that have leading ones are called {term}`pivot columns`.
 The other columns are called {term}`free columns`.
 ````

-Here is an example using MATLAB to do the row operations for us.
+Here is an example, using MATLAB to do the row operations for us.
 The linear system is characterized by

 $$
 \bfA = \begin{bmatrix}